simongcx/simongcx.github.io/Microsoft Office/Excel/Excel_notes.md

 The `@` symbol is used to reference cells in the same row.
 The inner square brackets are required because there is a space in the column name.

+# Tips and tricks

+* To insert a new row in multiple sheets simultaneously, first select all the sheets, then do the insert on one of the selected sheets